 "The Eagle And The Sun"

-Today, we introduce part 6 of a new blog series connecting our jewelry, paintings, and pencil drawings with the Seven Grandfather teachings of the Ojibwe Anishinaabe People.
+Today, Simone and I introduce part 6 of a new blog series connecting our jewelry, paintings, and pencil drawings with the Seven Grandfather teachings of the Ojibwe Anishinaabe People.

 This blog post, like most of the teaching stories that we write about, holds lessons that are based on Native American traditions, and in particular on the Midewaajimowinan and the Waabanowaajimowinan.

-Today's blog story features images of a new set of wedding bands and a pencil drawing by Native Woodland artist Zhaawano, as well as a new pen and ink drawing by Nakawē-Anishinaabe Medicine painter and poet Simone Mcleod.
+Today's blog story features images of a new set of wedding bands and a pencil drawing by myself as well as a beautiful romantic pen and ink drawing by my artistic friend and co-blog writer, Nakawē-Anishinaabe Medicine painter and poet, Simone Mcleod.

 |"Morning Prayer", pen and ink drawing by the author made in his teenage years|